Juan Antonio Pizzi

-Juan Antonio Pizzi Torroja ([ˈxwan anˈtonjo ˈpisi], [ˈpittsi]; born 7 June 1968) is a retired professional footballer who played as a striker, currently manager of UAE Pro League club Al-Wasl.
+Juan Antonio Pizzi Torroja ([ˈxwan anˈtonjo ˈpisi], [ˈpittsi]; born 7 June 1968) is a retired professional footballer who played as a striker.

-He spent the bulk of his club career in Spain, mainly at Tenerife, helping to the side's consolidation in La Liga and amassing top division totals of 221 matches and 92 goals over eight seasons – he also played for Valencia and Barcelona.
+Pizzi spent the bulk of his club career in Spain, mainly at Tenerife, helping to the side's consolidation in La Liga and amassing top division totals of 221 matches and 92 goals over eight seasons – he also played for Valencia and Barcelona.

 Born in Argentina, Pizzi represented the Spain national team for four years, appearing with it in one World Cup and one European Championship.
 He embarked on a managerial career after retiring, winning the Copa América Centenario for Chile in 2016.
+He also coached Saudi Arabia at the World Cup in 2018 and Bahrain at the 2023 Asian Cup.

 Club career

-Born in Santa Fe, Pizzi started his professional career with Rosario Central, before transferring to Mexico's Deportivo Toluca FC.
-After only one year he moved to CD Tenerife, experiencing great individual success (a total of 30 goals in his first two seasons) while also helping the Canary Islands club to qualify for the UEFA Cup in his second year.
+Born in Santa Fe, Pizzi started his professional career with Rosario Central, before transferring to Mexico's Deportivo Toluca.
+After only one year, he moved to Tenerife, experiencing great individual success (a total of 30 goals in his first two seasons) while also helping the Canary Islands club to qualify for the UEFA Cup in his second year.

-This performances prompted interest from fellow La Liga side Valencia CF, and Pizzi's subsequent purchase.
+This performances prompted interest from fellow La Liga side Valencia, and Pizzi's subsequent purchase.
 However, highly unsettled, he returned at the end of the campaign to his previous team and in the second season in his second spell he fired them into another UEFA Cup qualification, topping the goal charts at 31 in 41 games and adding a further five in the Copa del Rey.

-After that, Pizzi transferred to FC Barcelona.
+After that, Pizzi transferred to Barcelona.
 Never an undisputed starter, barred by Ronaldo, Sonny Anderson and the versatile Luis Enrique during his two-season stint, he managed to net 18 times in competitive matches, being very popular among the Camp Nou faithful.

 With Barcelona, Pizzi won the Supercopa de España in 1996, the UEFA Super Cup and Spanish Cup in 1997, conquering the latter again the following year while also winning his only league title.
 Arguably, his most memorable moment was the decisive goal in the 5–4 home win over Atlético Madrid in the domestic cup's quarter-finals second leg, after the Blaugrana trailed 3–0 at half-time.

-Subsequently, Pizzi returned to Argentina to play for Club Atlético River Plate, then had an unassuming spell in Portugal for FC Porto.
-After starting 2001–02 back with Rosario he signed with Villarreal CF for its closure, as the club had lost to a severe leg injury countryman Martín Palermo.
+Subsequently, Pizzi returned to Argentina to play for River Plate, then had an unassuming spell in Portugal for Porto.
+After starting 2001–02 back with Rosario he signed with Villarreal for its closure, as the club had lost to a severe leg injury countryman Martín Palermo.